[Warning: Rather long post. Sweet story. Likely to cause some misty-eyed reading. Grab a tissue, a cup of tea and join me, won't you?]

 The couple had been given the use of a rather ramshackle home on the church property.
 To their left lived a single lady who frequently complained about the barking of their little dog.
 Mrs. Sally Thomas* was very involved with her own church.
 She made perfectly clear that she strongly disagreed with the doctrine held by the church the young couple pastored.
 She was a formidable lady, indeed.

 One morning an unexpected knock came on the front door.
-An older lady with sparkling blue eyes and curly red hair met the pastor's wife with a smile.
+Another older neighbor, with sparkling blue eyes and curly red hair met the pastor's wife with a smile.

 "Hello," her voice was gentle and her accent told of having lived in that area her entire life.
 "My name is Nell Cagle.
 I live in that house across the road.
 I've baked an apple pie for you."
 She brushed off the appreciation of the young girl and declined her offer to come in for a visit.
 After only a few more sentences exchanged, Mrs. Cagle turned and walked back across the street.